bluezephyr/bluepill-cmsis/README.md

 The usage of CMSIS in embedded applications based on Cortex-M MCUs is described in detail [here](https://arm-software.github.io/CMSIS_5/Core/html/using_pg.html).
 Basically, two sets of files are needed - one set of files from ARM and one set of files from the chip vendor.
-The files are added as submodules to this repo.
+All files can be found in the repos below.

 * ARM common CMSIS files can be found [here](https://github.com/ARM-software/CMSIS_5)
 * The ST specific CMSIS files can be found [here](https://github.com/topics/cmsis-device)

-To init the submodules, use `git submodule update --init`.
+The relevant CMSIS files for the MCU have been copied to the `cmsis` folder for easy access.

 ### Core CMSIS files